 In any case, it’s important to exercise caution when dealing with rusty water or sediment in your water supply.
 Switch to drinking bottled or boiled water for the time being until you can get the problem solved.

 It’s also a good idea to bring in an experienced plumber to make sure your drinking water is as clean as possible.
 If you’re concerned about the color or taste of your water, call All American Plumbing, Heating & Air today at (209) 509-4448.
-We provide trusted plumbing service in the Los Banos, Turlock, Merced, and Patterson areas.
+We provide trusted plumbing services in the Los Banos, Turlock, Merced, and Patterson areas.